Mario Kart Live: Home Circuit: Development

 Velan Studios developed the mixed reality prototype for Home Circuit, and demonstrated it to Nintendo staff, who were "thrilled" with "its potential".
 The game was primarily developed by Velan Studios, in collaboration with Nintendo EPD's Production Group No. 4, Nintendo European Research & Development and Nintendo PTD.

 Home Circuit was revealed in a Nintendo Direct on September 3, 2020, to celebrate the Super Mario franchise's 35th anniversary, where it was scheduled for release on October 16, 2020.
 A toy set featuring Mario and another set featuring Luigi, including their respective drivers, four gates, arrow signs, and a charging cable, were also announced shortly after the Direct, and pre-orders became available shortly after.

 Velan Studios stated that the controls were designed to be easy to understand, while remaining faithful to the Mario Kart series.

+In October 2020 Surrogate.tv created an unofficial remote play version using fifteen Nintendo Switches and three sets of four karts, with the game physically located at a custom track in Finland.

 Reception

 The game received "generally favorable" reviews, according to review aggregator website Metacritic.
 44% of critics recommended the game, with a top critic average of 74/100, according to OpenCritic.
 Within its first week of release in Japan, 73,918 copies were sold, making it the best-selling retail game of the week in the country.
-It was nominated for the category of Best Family at The Game Awards 2020.
+It was nominated for the category of Best Family Game at The Game Awards 2020.
 During the 24th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences awarded Mario Kart Live with "Racing Game of the Year", along with nominations for "Immersive Reality Technical Achievement" and "Outstanding Technical Achievement".

 As of December 2022, Mario Kart Live: Home Circuit has sold 1.73 million units.